strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/apps.md

 <!--This topic is the target for 3 "Learn more" links in the Admin Portal and Enterprise Agreement (aka.ms/app-overview;app-package;app-req); also target for link from Online resources (aka.ms/app-overviewmmd-app-prep) do not delete.-->

 <!--Applications: supported/onboard/deployment -->

-## Roles and responsibilities
-Microsoft and the Customer- have equally critical, yet different responsibilities around applications Under Microsoft Managed Desktop
+Microsoft and Microsoft Managed Desktop customers have equally critical, yet different responsibilities around applications used with Microsoft Managed Desktop.

-### Microsoft responsibilites
+## Microsoft responsibilites
 **Office 365 apps**
 Microsoft will provide full service for the deployment, update, and support of specific Office 365 apps.
 All users will receive the base set of Office 365 click to run, 64 bit version of applications included in the device’s image so that a user can quickly become productive.
 The Project and Visio applications in of the Office 365 suite are licensed separately.
 Microsoft Managed Desktop will provide deployment groups allowing the IT Administrator to manage licenses and deploy these applications appropriately for their organization.
 Microsoft will support end users of these applications through the Microsoft Managed Desktop Support channels.